Is it Time to Reconsider Cash Bonuses in Startups?

 A far simpler approach would be to just pay strong, competitive salaries and have all additional incentives be in the form of stock.

 Look inside your company.
-Do you pay bonuses?
+Do you pay cash bonuses?
 If so:

 Are they having the intended impact?